What is omnichannel marketing strategy and What is the best omnichannel marketing platform?

 Which tools or platforms are best for managing an omnichannel strategy?

 Look for tools that integrate multiple communication channels, CRM data, and automation.
 Trengo is ideal for omnichannel communication, combining WhatsApp, email, live chat, social media, and more into one unified inbox.
 Other complementary tools include HubSpot for marketing automation, Shopify for e-commerce, and Google Analytics for tracking behaviour.
+We also talked about best omnichannel marketing tools to grow your business, you can have a look at it.

 How can I integrate social media, email, and in-store marketing into one strategy?